radical-cybertools/ExTASY/README.md

 **Step 2:** Create a new resource configuration file ``stampede.rcfg``:

+> This file is identical with the resource configuration file used in "Running CoCo/Amber on Stampede"

 (Download it [stampede.rcfg](https://raw.githubusercontent.com/radical-cybertools/ExTASY/devel/config/stampede.rcfg) directly.)

 > Change the following values according to your needs: